lachemontes/nGICE_2.0/SNP_identification.md

 Since we learned that RNAseq its not the best strategy for variant calling but it is still possible we decided to give it a try.
 I will follow this tutorial "Tutorial: RNA-seq short variant calling using GATK4" available at `https://github.com/x-zang/tutorial-gatk4-rnaseq-germline-snps-indels`

+** Some reasons why is not recommended RNAseq for variant calling**

+**Coverage and Bias:** RNA-seq data is inherently biased toward the expression levels of genes.
+Highly expressed regions may have high coverage, while lowly expressed or non-expressed regions may have low or no coverage, leading to uneven and non-uniform coverage across the genome.

+**Splicing and Transcript Variability:** RNA-seq captures only the exonic regions of the genome, missing out on intronic and intergenic variants.
+Additionally, alternative splicing can complicate the alignment of reads, making it challenging to determine which transcript a variant belongs to.

+**Allele-Specific Expression:** Some variants may appear homozygous due to allele-specific expression when in fact they are heterozygous.
+This can lead to incorrect variant calling.

+**Post-Transcriptional Modifications:** RNA is subject to post-transcriptional modifications such as RNA editing, which can lead to false positives in variant calling as these modifications can be mistaken for genomic variants.

+**Quality of Reads:** RNA-seq libraries can have high error rates or biases due to reverse transcription, PCR amplification, and sequencing errors, which can compromise the accuracy of variant detection.

 ```bash
 wget https://github.com/broadinstitute/gatk/releases/download/4.1.8.0/gatk-4.1.8.0.zip
 unzip gatk-4.1.8.0.zip